That in Aleppo Once...: Allusions

-A mixture of references have been observed within "That in Aleppo Once..." including Arthur Conan Doyle's Sherlock Holmes, Nabokov's narrator as perceiving themselves to be like the woman in Anton Chekov's short story "The Lady with the Dog," Shakespeare's Othello, and writer Alexander Pushkin's relationship with his wife Nathalia of whom Nabokov's narrator references as "Nalthalie" in certain situational likeness to his marriage with his young unnamed wife.
-Pushkin believed his wife to be in an affair with a Cassio-like man, Georges d' Anthes, by including theses references Nabokov provides a sense of connection between reality and imagination.
+A mixture of references have been observed within "That in Aleppo Once..." including Arthur Conan Doyle's Sherlock Holmes, Nabokov's narrator as perceiving themselves to be like the woman in Chekhov's short story "The Lady with the Dog," Shakespeare's Othello, and writer Alexander Pushkin's relationship with his wife Nathalia of whom Nabokov's narrator references as "Nalthalie" in certain situational likeness to his marriage with his young unnamed wife.
+Pushkin believed his wife to be in an affair with a Cassio-like man, Georges d' Anthes, by including these references Nabokov provides a sense of connection between reality and imagination.
 Professor Brian Quinn of Kyushu University connects Russian Literary Tradition being evoked by Nabokov as a part of subverting art's highest recognitions against the harsh realities of poverty, death, and exile that surreally form an 'other' or as recognized, 'virtual reality' departure understood of twentieth century experience.